Ahmad Lawan: Political career

 After being elected to the House of Representatives for the constituency of Bade/Jakusko in 1999, at different times Lawan chaired the House Committees on education and agriculture.

 Lawan was elected to the Senate in 2007.
 In 2008, he was a member of the National Assembly's Joint Committee on Constitution Review.

 In 2009, as chairman of the Senate committee on Public Accounts, Lawan initiated and sponsored the Desertification Control Commission Bill.

 In August 2009, Senator Lawan spoke against the proposed Kafin Zaki Dam.
 He stated that the Tiga Dam and Challawa Gorge Dam had already reduced water flow drastically, and the Jama'are River was now the main source of water in the Yobe River.
 He said the dams caused intense poverty, increased desert encroachment, migration and conflicts between arable farmers and herdsmen.

 Lawan ran for reelection in Yobe North Senatorial District on the ANPP platform in the 9 April 2011 elections.

 He won with 92,799 votes, trailed by Hassan Kafayos Hussaini of the People's Democratic Party (PDP) with 76,960 votes.
 Four years later, Lawan won reelection as a member of the APC before winning with 72% of the vote in 2019.

+Lawan was named chairman, Senate committee on defence on 8 August 2023.

 Senate Presidency

 2015 election

-In 2015 Lawan ran for the senate president after APC zoned the position to the north eastern Nigeria based on the party's power-sharing formula among the six geo-political zones at the time.
+In 2015 Lawan ran for the senate president after APC zoned the position to the north east of Nigeria based on the party's power-sharing formula among the six geo-political zones at the time.
 The zoning meant that only senators elected on the platform of the party (APC) from the six states in the north east could run for senate president.
 After consultations with critical political stakeholders and senators elect from the north east, Lawan was endorsed and presented to the national leadership of the party who anointed him as the candidate of the party for senate president.
-The APC zoning arrangement prevents other senators elect who are from other zones from contesting for the seat.
-But senator Bukola Saraki from Kwara State, north central disagreed with the party's arrangement saying all qualified candidates should be allowed to exercise their constitutional rights to run for positions of leadership of the Nigerian Senate.
+The APC zoning arrangement prevented other senators-elect who were from other zones from contesting for the seat.
+But senator Bukola Saraki from Kwara State, north central Nigeria disagreed with the party's arrangement saying all qualified candidates should be allowed to exercise their constitutional rights to run for positions of leadership of the Nigerian Senate.
 Saraki declared his candidacy against the party's zoning principle.